Thibaux/LOTR-quote-quiz/README.md

 TODO

 - Film for a half pont
-- Tribe of a character for a half pont?
+- Race of a character for a half pont?

 ## Project setup
 ```